Vary Your Exercises–Avoid Boredom and Maximize Weight Loss

 Here are some alternative forms of calorie burning activities that will make weight loss fun:

 This is a popular fad.
 Many Cincinnati gyms offer them and they are usually a form of circuit training that often incorporates unusual forms of exercise.
-At our Metabolic Boost program, you may flip a tractor tire, play tug of wag, kick or punch a heavy bag, or perform multiple body weight exercises including Pilates.
 The large variety of ever-changing exercises and the short period of time spent on each one, make Boot Camps popular for those with Exercise Attention Deficit Disorder.